Car Insurance FAQsFrequently Asked Questions

 How old does my pet have to be for insurance?

-You can get insurance for your dog or cat as soon as they are eight weeks old.
-For Top or Essential Accident & Illness Cover, your pet must be under nine years old to get cover.
-But for Accident Only Cover, there’s no maximum age for insuring your pet.
+You can cover your dog or cat as soon as they are eight weeks old.
+Please note that a maximum age limit also applies to our policies.
+For our Top or Essential Cover, your pet must be under nine years old to apply.
+For our Basic Accident & Illness Cover, your pet must be under 16 years old to apply.

 Will my pet be covered when it gets older?